Need to talk with someone who understands?

 - Our Facebook Page for upcoming events, relative articles and musings, and news.

 - Home Watch Conference – Our first spouse conference was held March 2, 2019 and over 150 spouses attended.
-Next up is Home Watch SoCal on September 6!
 We encourage, educate, and facilitate community on this full day of instruction, connection, good food, and surprises.

 - Couples' Conference/Retreats (Under construction) – We are in talks with other organizations to put together active, vibrant, and impactful couples' conferences and retreats.
 We know it takes a lot to get away from career and kids – we want to make these events the best experience worthy of your time and investment!

-- Spouse Group Assistance (Under Construction) – We are partnering with others to implement resources and training to create spouse groups that are supportive of departments, invite positivity, maneuver through difficult situations, and have a great impact on the culture of law enforcement families.
+- Spouse Group Assistance – We are partnering with others to implement resources and training to create spouse groups that are supportive of departments, invite positivity, maneuver through difficult situations, and have a great impact on the culture of law enforcement families.
+We've begun work with spouses all over the country, as well as departments implementing programs for their families.

 For more information on these areas, contact email@example.com.